Billfish: Structure and function of the bill

 Billfish have a long, bony, spear-shaped bill, sometimes called a snout, beak or rostrum.
 The swordfish has the longest bill, about one-third its body length.
 Like a true sword, it is smooth, flat, pointed and sharp.
 The bills of other billfish are shorter and rounder, more like spears.

 Billfish normally use their bills to slash at schooling fish.
 They swim through the fish school at high speed, slashing left and right, and then circle back to eat the fish they stunned.
 Adult swordfish have no teeth, and other billfish have only small file-like teeth.
 They swallow their catch whole, head-first.
-Billfish don't normally spear with their bills, though occasionally a marlin will flip a fish into the air and bayonet it.
+Billfish do not normally spear with their bills, though occasionally a marlin will flip a fish into the air and bayonet it.
 Given the speed and power of these fish, when they do spear things the results can be dramatic.
 Predators of billfish, such as great white and mako sharks, have been found with billfish spears embedded in them.
 Pelagic fish generally are fascinated by floating objects, and congregate about them.
 Billfish can accidentally impale boats and other floating objects when they pursue the small fish that aggregate around them.
 Care is needed when attempting to land a hooked billfish.
 Many fisherman have been injured, some seriously, by a billfish thrashing its bill about.

 Other characteristics

 Billfish are large swift predators which spend most of their time in the epipelagic zone of the open ocean.
 They feed voraciously on smaller pelagic fish, crustaceans and small squid.
 Some billfish species also hunt demersal fish on the seafloor, while others descend periodically to mesopelagic depths.
 They may come closer to the coast when they spawn in the summer.
 Their eggs and larvae are pelagic, that is they float freely in the water column.
 Many grow over three metres (10 feet) long, and the blue marlin can grow to five metres (16 feet).
 Females are usually larger than males.

 Like scombroids (tuna, bonito and mackerel), billfish have both the ability to migrate over long distances, efficiently cruising at slow speeds, and the ability to generate rapid bursts of speed.
 These speed bursts can be quite astonishing, and the Indo-Pacific sailfish has been recorded making a burst of 68 miles per hour (110 km/h), nearly top speed for a cheetah and the highest speed ever recorded for a fish.

 Some billfish also descend to considerable mesopelagic depths.
 They have sophisticated swim bladders which allow them to rapidly compensate for pressure changes as the depth changes.
 This means that when they are swimming deep, they can return swiftly to the surface without problems.
 "Like the large tuna, some billfish maintain their body temperature several degrees above ambient water temperatures; this elevated body temperature increases the efficiency of the swimming muscles, especially during excursions into the cold water below the thermocline."
+See heater cells for more information about these specialized modified muscle cells.